Esther Inglis: Early life

 Inglis was born to Nicholas Langlois and Marie Pressot in 1571.
 Langlois was a schoolteacher who later became Master of the French School in Edinburgh, and Pressot was a skilled calligrapher.
 Both of her parents hailed from France, though it is uncertain as to when they moved to Edinburgh, Scotland.
 Some sources claim they moved around 1569 after fleeing from France as Protestant refugees, while others claim it was not until after the St. Bartholomew's Day Massacre around 1574.
 Some sources also claim that Langlois became Master of the French School in Edinburgh in 1574, while others claim it was not until around 1580.
 In March 1580 James VI gave Nicolas Langlois and Marie Pressot £80 Scots to help their debts, contracted two years earlier.

 Langlois taught both oral and written forms of French, as well as scribal handwriting, upon which he received a lifetime annuity from King James VI after becoming Master of the French School in Edinburgh.
+He taught the daughters of the shoemaker Fremyn Alezard.
 Due to his knowledge and profession as a teacher, it is suspected that Inglis was educated by her father in the humanities.
 Also, due to her mother's skills in calligraphy, it is almost certain that Inglis learned her calligraphic skills from her.
-Though there is no written evidence, Inglis acknowledged her debt to her parents in one of her earliest manuscripts, Livret contenant diverses sortes de lettres, where she says: “Both parents having bidden me, a daughter has written, breaking the tedium of exile with her pen.”.
+Though there is no written evidence, Inglis acknowledged her debt to her parents in one of her earliest manuscripts, Livret contenant diverses sortes de lettres, where she says: "Both parents having bidden me, a daughter has written, breaking the tedium of exile with her pen."
 Nicholas Langlois died around the year 1613 and his widow Marie Pressot continued to live in Edinburgh in a house rented from John Jackson.
 The town council agreed to pay her rent.

-Inglis was very fortunate to not only have knowledgeable and skillful parents to teach her and offer her such an advanced education, but also a father to assist her with her work.
-Though this was still not entirely the norm, it was not thought of as rare, as there were other early-modern women during this time period who were educated through this form of advanced home schooling.
-Before Inglis's time, the Morel household in France had drawn widespread admiration as an enclave of humanists, headed by diplomat and royal tutor Jean de Morel and the poet Antoinette de Loynes.
+Inglis was very fortunate to have knowledgeable and skillful parents to teach her and offer her such an advanced education, and a father to assist her with her work.
+A few other early-modern women were educated through this form of advanced home schooling.
+The Morel household in France had drawn widespread admiration as an enclave of humanists, headed by diplomat and royal tutor Jean de Morel and the poet Antoinette de Loynes.